madetech/data-tech-reviews/articles/iceberg/iceberg.md

   * Master
   * Worker
   * History Server
-* Running a Hive Thrift Server (Not entirely sure what this is for)
+* Running a Hive Thrift Server (presumably the catalog implementation)

 If we were to load a table from Iceberg using pyspark from an ipython notebook (e.g. `spark.table("demo.nyc.taxis")`, what would be happening?

 Let's work through it with the data we have in hand, that is the HTTP logs of the `minio` bucket (`docker-compose exec mc mc admin trace minio`)

-1. Spark requests current metadata from the Iceberg REST server via HTTP
+1. Spark requests current metadata from the Iceberg REST catalog via HTTP
-2. Iceberg REST service requests, loads and parses current metadata state from S3
+2. Iceberg REST catalog requests, loads and parses current metadata state from S3
 3. Iceberg populates HTTP response from metadata state, including link to current metadata snapshot (try it yourself `curl --location --request GET 'localhost:8181/v1/namespaces/nyc/tables/taxis?snapshots=all' --header 'Accept: application/json'`)
 4. Spark loads metadata snapshot from S3, including metadata manifest files and their respective partitions
 5. Spark loads manifests from S3, which contain links to the data files and sufficient information that Spark only needs to perform a partial read to load the data it's interested in.
 6. Spark has sufficient information to devise a logical and physical plan, and pass the job(s) off for execution.
+7. If an update to table state is to be performed, spark writes out the new metadata relating to that table state, then notifies Iceberg REST catalog to attempt a commit.
-7. When execution has finished, if a commit modifying the table state is processed, Iceberg REST service will refresh table metadata and update its pointer to the latest metadata state.
+8. If this commit is successful, Iceberg REST catalog will refresh table metadata and update its pointer to the latest metadata state.
+If not, the onus is on spark to retry the commit.

 If you're interested in learning more, there are a couple of blogs that take a similar file-centric view of Iceberg queries[^7][^8]